yukiz3256/all-about-me/README.md

 I am attending HSTAT

-Below is my schedule, I rotate with period 1-4 and 5-8 every other day.
+Below is my schedule, I rotate with periods 1-4 and 5-8 every other day.

 PD1: Chemistry 2